matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 Use topological ordering, just as Element would use if you follow a permalink.

+This alternative could be confusing to the end-user around how this plays with the existing query parameters `/messages?from={paginationToken}&to={paginationToken}` which also determine what part of the timeline to query.
+Those parameters could be extended to accept timestamps in addition to pagination tokens but then could get confusing again when you start mixing timestamps and pagination tokens.
+The homeserver also has to disambiguate what a pagination token looks like vs a unix timestamp.
+Since pagination tokens don't follow a certain convention, some homeserver implementations may already be using arbitrary number tokens already which would be impossible to distinguish from  a timestamp.

 ### Filter by date in `RoomEventFilter`

 Extend `RoomEventFilter` to be able to specify a timestamp or a date range.
 The `RoomEventFilter` can be passed via the `?filter` query param on the `/messages` endpoint.

+This suffers from the same confusion to the end-user of how it plays with how this plays with `/messages?from={paginationToken}&to={paginationToken}` which also determines what part of the timeline to query.

 ### New `destination_server_ts` field